 I went in and was put on an isolation ward overnight, tested for the virus, which came back negative, and I had my operation the day after.
-They did it at 8.40am and then an hour and a half later I’m back in my hospital bed.
-The day after I came home, feeling like a different man - I thought, when I had a heart bypass i was in hospital for a week and here I am walking out the next day.
+They did it at 8.40 am and then an hour and a half later I’m back in my hospital bed.
+The day after I came home, feeling like a different man - I thought, when I had a heart bypass I was in the hospital for a week and here I am walking out the next day.

 There were two consultants and a team of nurses doing the job.
 You’re awake all the time, its amazing.
 I just thought, you’ve gotta do these things if you wanna get well, you gotta put your life in the hands of the people who know what they’re doing.

 I was worried before I went in.
-I’m going in to hospital and thats where it (the virus) all is.
+I’m going into the hospital and that's where it (the virus) all is.
 I was put in a ward all by myself, then tested, and I was clear.
-As soon as they told me I was clear to go, there’s no more hold ups - lets get it done.
+As soon as they told me I was clear to go, there are no more hold ups - let's get it done.
 Nobody likes operations but I felt comfortable and safe - and they were absolutely brilliant.

 I had the pleasure of working in a hospital for the last 6 years of my working life, and I loved the sense of community there.
 They do so much for us all, they work so hard for us all, I’ll never be able to show my gratitude for what they’ve done for me and my family.”